 WC: Intermediate Syllabus

 The Intermediate Syllabus looks to develop your understanding of the Wing Chun system, building on the foundations of the Beginner syllabus.
-As before, it is split into four components organised into a rotation system of three terms, however these terms are now four months long (compared to three months).
-All Intermediate students train the same material together, but are expected to perform it at a grade-appropriate level by the end of the term.
+It is split into three main components (Chi Sau, Self Defence, Theory) with the fourth component (Form Applications) being added for Grade 8.
+As before, the year is split into three rotations with all Intermediate students training the same material together, but expected to perform at a grade-appropriate level by the end of the rotation.

 – Student Grades: 5-8